OCAAlliance/ExtensionClasses/README.md

 ### Class Descriptors

-A class Descriptor is a file in JSON format that describes one or more AES70 classes or datatypes.
+A class Descriptor is a file in JSON format that describes one or more AES70 control classes or datatypes.
 A JSON schema that defines this format is on this repository's home page, **[here](schema/schema.json)**.
+A guide to constructing class descriptors is **[here](./HowToContribute.md)**.

 ### README File